Coordinate Frames and Basic ROS Concepts

 There are multiple ways to tackle this one.
 We think it’s easiest to do algebraically, but you can do it in terms of geometry / trigonometry too.
 Don’t get too hung up on the mechanics, try to understand conceptually how you would solve the problem.

-Exercise: Determine the coordinates of a point located at (0.0m, 1.0m) in the world coordinate system in the base_link coordinate system.
+coordinate system.
 First draw the point on the board to make sure everyone agrees what its location is.
 Once you’ve determined your answer, how can you tell if you are right?

-Exercise: Determine the coordinates of a point located at (1.0m, 0.0m) in the world coordinate system in the base_link coordinate system.
+coordinate system.
 First draw the point on the board to make sure everyone agrees what its location is.
 Once you’ve determined your answer, how can you tell if you are right?

-Exercise: Determine the coordinates of a point located at (x, y) in the world coordinate system in the base_link coordinate system.
+coordinate system.
 If you are having trouble operationalizing your answer in terms of equations, you can define it in terms of high-level operations (e.g., translations, rotations, etc.).

 Static Versus Dynamic Coordinate Transformations